Skip to the content.

 Usage

-To use the RSpec module and its DSL, you need to add require "r_spec" to your spec files.
-Many projects use a custom spec helper which organizes these includes.
+To utilize the RSpec module and its DSL, include require "r_spec" in your spec files.
+Many projects organize these includes through a custom spec helper.

 Concrete test cases are defined in it blocks.
 An optional (but recommended) descriptive string or module indicates the purpose of the test and a block contains the main logic of the test.